 Based on the results of the hypothesis test, a t-statistic value of 4.013 and a p-value of 0.00 were obtained, indicating that perceived benefits have a significant positive relationship with attitudes toward Islamic digital banks.
 These findings are consistent with the research of Qu et al. (2022), which stated that perceived benefits or how respondents view the advantages of a technology or system can influence attitudes toward using e-cash.
 Shin's (2009) research also confirmed that users' perceived usefulness could influence their attitudes or behaviour, and from these attitudes, the intention to use e-wallets can emerge.
-In their study, Safari et al. (2022) highlighted that Internet banking users in the Democratic Republic of the Congo, especially in the city of Bukavu, have a positive attitude towards Internet banking users, positive attitudes towards services are also determined by perceived benefits.
-However, positive attitudes towards Internet banking are not only influenced by perceived benefits but also by trust on the Internet, especially in terms of the security systems offered by banks.
+In their study, Safari et al. (2022) highlighted that Internet banking users in the Democratic Republic of the Congo, especially in the city of Bukavu, have a positive attitude towards Internet banking, which is influenced by the perceived benefits.
+Conversely, for non-internet banking users, positive attitudes towards Internet banking are not only influenced by perceived benefits but also by trust on the Internet, especially in terms of the security systems offered by banks.